-The service used the information collected for the local Clinical Commissioning Group (CCG) and performance against contractual key performance indicators (KPIs) to monitor outcomes for patients.
-This information was available on a performance dashboard and monitored on an ongoing basis.

-- For the year ending March 2019, the utilisation of available appointments improved over the year and was close to meeting the target of 75% in March 2019.
-The provider monitored these figures on an ongoing basis and had considered and implemented actions to improve utilisation. - For the year ending March 2019, the monthly Did Not Attend (DNA) rates were high in the last three months of the period.
-The provider was aware of these and was working with the local GP practices to ensure the correct clinical pathways were followed, and appropriate patients were referred to the hub service. - The service used information about care and treatment to make improvements.
+- The service used the information collected for the local Clinical Commissioning Group (CCG) and performance against contractual key performance indicators (KPIs) to monitor outcomes for patients.
+This information was available on a performance dashboard and monitored on an ongoing basis. - The provider monitored the utilisation of appointments on an ongoing basis and had considered and implemented actions to improve utilisation. - The provider monitored Did Not Attend (DNA) rates for appointment attendance.
+Since the COVID pandemic, the service clinicians typically conducted appointments via telephone.
+They found that this significantly reduced the DNA rates for appointments.
+The service also maintained capacity to carry out face to face appointments. - The service used information about care and treatment to make improvements.
 Information was used by the service to monitor local GP practices' usage and DNA of the hub service.
-Where necessary, the GP practices were contacted by the service, provided with the information the service held and explained the admission criteria to the hub service. - The service did not yet have a history of reviewing the clinical effectiveness and appropriateness of the care provided.
-They had recently agreed a comprehensive programme of quality improvement activity, which included clinical audits.
+Where necessary, the GP practices were contacted by the service, provided with the information the service held and explained the admission criteria to the hub service. - The service did not have a history of reviewing the clinical effectiveness and appropriateness of the care provided.
+This lack of quality improvement activities was also identified at our last inspection in May 2019.
+At this inspection, we found that the provider had recently agreed a comprehensive programme of quality improvement activity, which included clinical audits.